unovue/inspira-ui/README.md

 We welcome contributions!
 If you want to suggest features, report bugs, or help improve the project, feel free to open an issue or submit a pull request on [GitHub](https://github.com/unovue/inspira-ui).

 You can also follow this [Contribution Guide](https://inspira-ui.com/getting-started/contribution).

+## Sponsorship
+You can also support the development of the project by sponsoring the developer.

+Support and sponsor the maintainer here: [Support Inspira UI](https://github.com/sponsors/rahul-vashishtha)